smmansoor/SpringBoot-Docker/README.md

 Maven build will also create container image for SpringBoot Docker applicaiton.
 ## Starting Container

-After docker image creation, run the whole stack i.e SpringBoot application and PostgreSQL by running:
+After successful build, run the whole stack i.e SpringBoot application and PostgreSQL by running:

     docker-compose up
 ## API
-API will be accessible at http://localhost:8085/todos
+API will be accessible at http://localhost:8085/todos.
+To access HAL browser goto http://localhost:8085/browser/index.html